ITR Filing Deadline Missed?

 whatsapp

-Self Assessment in Income Tax - What is Self Assessment Tax for Salaried Employee?
+Self Assessment in Income Tax - What is Self Assessment Tax for Salaried Employees?

 After evaluating one’s total taxable income, reducing deductions, and the taxes paid, any pending tax liability at the end of the financial year is known as self-assessment tax.
 It is pertinent to mention that a taxpayer needs to pay self-assessment tax before he or she files an income tax return.
-This is a regulation that needs to be maintained in the country for all its residents.
+This is a regulation that needs to be maintained by all Indian residents.

 What is self-assessment tax?